Mesa Boogie Badlander Guitar Amp Review

 Mesa Badlander Sound

 Compared to older versions of the dual rectifier, the new badlander is a whole new recto!
-The sound is so different in fact that they probably could have created a new series of amplifier.
+The sound is so different that they probably could have created a new series of amplifiers.

-The crush mode was where things got real.
-This is the high gain mode on the badlander and it is a pretty cool dual recto sounding channel.
+The Crush mode was where things got real.
+This is the high gain mode on the badlander, and it’s a pretty cool dual recto-sounding channel.
 The tone is tons tighter than the rectos of the past.
-The loose low end has been modified to provide a tight high gain tone without the need for a boost.
+The loose low end has been modified to provide a tight high-gain tone without the need for a boost.

-The gain knob can be turned up much farther than past rectos as well to add more flexibility to the sound without getting out of control.
-The crush mode sounds great and still has the dual recto feel and vibe, but is refined in all the best ways.
+The gain knob can be turned up much farther than past rectos.
+To add more flexibility to the sound without getting out of control.
+Crush mode sounds great and still has the dual recto feel and vibe, but is refined in all the best ways.

 The Revv Generator MK3

 The newest version of the Generator is jam packed with great tone and function.
-Another amp with IR loading and a built in load box.
+Another amp with IR loading and a built-in load box.
 This is one killer amp!